EtachGu/Full-Stack-tutorial/backend/README.md

 8. Concurrency is achieved by scaling individual processes (horizontal scaling).
 9. Processes must be disposable: Fast startup and graceful shutdown behaviors lead to a more robust and resilient system.
 10. All environments, from local development to production, should be as similar as possible.
-11. 11.Applications should produce logs as event streams (for example, writing to stdout and stderr), and trust the execution environment to aggregate streams.
+11. Applications should produce logs as event streams (for example, writing to stdout and stderr), and trust the execution environment to aggregate streams.
 12. If admin tasks are needed, they should be kept in source control and packaged alongside the application to ensure that it is run with the same environment as the application.

 ## Load/Stree Test